The Minster School, York: History

 The school traced its origins to a "song school" founded in 627 by Paulinus of York, the first Archbishop of York, however the current school was re-founded in 1903.
 The Minster School had a strong focus on music and, of the 180 pupils, 40 were choristers at York Minster.

-Buildings used by the school have been awarded listed status, among them the school house built 1830–1833, two houses dating back to 1837, and a Georgian building of 1755.
+Buildings used by the school have been awarded listed status, among them the school house built between 1830 and 1833, two houses dating from 1837, and a Georgian building from around 1755.

 The school buildings were used to depict the House of Lords in the 2016 TV series Victoria.

 Suspension of staff in 2018

-In May 2018, the school attracted national press attention when the headmaster and two other senior members of staff were suspended after three ‘unsecured’ air rifles were found on school premises.
-The Dean of York faced protests by parents supportive of the staff and angry at the manner of the suspension.
+In May 2018, the school received national media attention when the headmaster and two senior staff members were suspended after three unsecured air rifles were found in a staff area on the premises.
+The dean of York faced protests from parents who supported the staff and objected to the way the suspensions had been handled.

+Faull was criticised by some for her approach to the situation.
+Two of the suspended staff were later reinstated, while the headteacher remained barred from returning.
+Donaldson, who had worked at the school for several decades, formally stepped down in November 2018.
+Before the suspensions, it had been reported that the Chapter of York had asked Donaldson to step down and had offered him a severance package, according to parents involved in the matter.

 Closure

-The school had relied upon income from York Minster.
-However the Minster's budget for 2020 had been based on expected tourist income in the coming year.
-In June 2020, the Minster announced that due to the shortfall caused by the lack of visitors during the COVID-19 pandemic it was unable to continue assisting the school.
-The school closed at the end of the Summer Term that year, and new places were found elsewhere for their existing pupils.
+In June 2020, the Minster announced that due to the shortfall caused by the lack of visitors during the COVID-19 pandemic it was unable to keep the school open.
+The school closed at the end of the summer term that year.
+Choristers were transferred to St Peter's School and other pupils were left to find alternative schools.

+Following the school's closure in 2020, planning applications were submitted to convert the former Minster School building to commercial and community uses.
+The proposals included the change of use of the Grade II-listed former school to a restaurant (use class E) with a new kitchen, plant and service doors, the creation of level access and a platform lift, internal alterations and re-roofing, and the integration of solar photovoltaic panels on the roof.
+The plans also involved external repairs and landscaping improvements including public open space, cycle parking and associated amenities.
+Parts of the school were turned into office space for Minster staff.
+The conversion and building work is thought to have cost several million pounds.